bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 operating systems.
 Furthermore - some of the books listed in each section cover more or less the same ground.
 Just pick whatever seems most interesting to you.

+One really important thing to understand is that the list that follows is just a sampling of the type of books that any (good) programmer should read.
+This article (and the talk) could have easily been named "The Type of Books that Every Programmer should Read" or "The Makings of a Good Book on Programming".
+Still, naming remains the hardest problem in our industry and some titles are more catchy than others.
+I've noticed that too many people focus on the fact that some particular technologies are mentioned (e.g. Unix, C and Ruby).
+Obviously not all developers should know C and Ruby, but when discussing what makes a good reference book some concrete examples are always useful.

 Bellow is a listing of all the "good" books my talk, grouped by categories.

 ### CS Fundamentals